opencog/atomspace-dht/README.md

 AtomSpace concepts onto a flat key-value store.
 It's naive, in that it ignores most characteristics that make a DHT different from an ordinary key-value database.
-It's naive in that it ignores a number of design challanges presented by large AtomSpaces.
+It's naive in that it ignores a number of design challenges presented by large AtomSpaces.
 These are addressed and critiqued in a following section.

 The "naive" design is characterized as follows: